 - Verify that you have no conflicts of interest and have all necessary department or firm approvals, if any, before committing to a matter.

 - Partnership staff attorneys are available for additional support.
-Feel free to contact your coordinating staff attorney to request model forms, review drafts, consult on nonprofit governance and tax exemption issues or any other assistance you may need.
+While volunteer attorneys are expected to handle matters independently, feel free to contact your coordinating staff attorney to request model forms, to consult on nonprofit governance and tax exemption issues, or for any other assistance you might need.